kapilw25/focus_buddy/project_plan.md

 # 👩‍💻 Focus Buddy (Streamlit Version) – AI-Powered Coder & Study Companion

-A Streamlit web app that keeps you focused by observing your screen, listening to your environment, and nudging you every few minutes using OpenAI’s Realtime API and GPT‑4 Vision.
+A Streamlit web app that keeps you focused by observing your screen and nudging you every few minutes using GPT‑4 Vision.
 Designed for coders and researchers who want to boost their deep-work sessions to 120+ minutes.

 ---